alinex/node-codedoc/src/document.md

     - `@author` name and possibly mail link to author and developers
     - `@license` license for this part

+The `@todo` format also allows to easily define optional parameters and default values:
+`@todo {integer} [max=5] maximum number of...`.
+You add square brackets to the variable name to declare it as optional and you add an equal sign and default value if you want.

 These are mostly based on CoffeeScript and JavaScript, but others will follow if needed.
 Is something missing here?
 Don't hestitate and make an issue on the [GitHub Page](https://github.com/alinex/node-codedoc/issues).